d-ries/linux-essentials/09_usersandpermissions/exercises/groups/99_exercises.md

 Delete your user from the group helpdesk

 ## Task 9
-Add you user to the group helpdesk as the primary group
+Add your user to the group helpdesk as the primary group

 ## Task 10
 Make sure the system knows that this is your new primary group